LLazyEmail/documentation/docs/React-Design-System/React-Design-System.md

 - <a href="/templates/vouchful.html" target="_parent">vouchful</a>

-### Major Release steps
+### Major Release steps (stretch goals)
 - complete table repo
-- work on typography repository
+- work on the typography repository
 - to check what is going on with the NextJS preview repository
-- to review the current state of the HN template and what is necessary to complete in order to meet our goals
+- to review the current state of the HN template and what is necessary to complete to meet our goals

 - at the same time, maybe it will be easier to complete & release a few "billing" templates that we have.